audried/illustrAIt/README.md

 #### NextAuth Environment Variables

 Set the NEXTAUTH_URL Environment variable to the url of your site.
-When running it locally it will probably be `http://localhost:3000`
+When running it locally it will probably be `http://localhost:3000`.
-You need to create a random string to use as a nextAuth secret.
+You also need to create a random string to use as a nextAuth secret.
 You can do so on the command line with this `openssl` command:
 ```
 $ openssl rand -base64 32
 ```